 Colorado abolished the death penalty in 1897 and reinstated it in 1901.

 In 2009, the Colorado House of Representatives passed a death penalty abolition bill by a 33-32 vote.
 The bill failed in the state Senate by a 17-18 vote.
 The bill would have shifted death penalty prosecution funds to the Colorado Bureau of Investigation for the purpose of solving cold cases.
 Officials estimate abolishing the death penalty would save the state approximately $1 million a year.
 There are currently about 1,400 unsolved murder cases in Colorado, but the Colorado Bureau of Investigations cold case unit has only one staff member.
-The $1 million could add eight people to the unit, proponents claim.
+Proponents claimed that the $1 million could have added eight people to the unit.

 Other Interesting Facts